 When puppy is between 5 and 6 weeks old, depending on the weather, we take her out after every meal.
 In the morning it is a good long walk about, weather permitting.
 We praise her when she pees and poops.
 Many of them start right away to go off of the path into the bushes to poop.

-Although at 11 weeks when puppy goes home he should have a good idea what the great outdoors is for, he is not completely 'potty trained'.
+Although at between ten and eleven weeks when puppy goes home he should have a good idea what the great outdoors is for, he is not completely 'potty trained'.
 A young puppy has a small bladder and a forming brain.
 It is usually we people who are trained until he is older and achieves greater bladder control and a clearer understanding of human expectations.

 After three weeks puppy is ready to meet his public.
 He will be happy to crawl up on the knee of a child or cuddle in the hand of an adult visitor.
 We make lattes, give wine, hold parties and anything else we can do to make sure the puppies have a full social life.
 Our goal is that puppies have met 50 different people before they go home to their families.